Tchanu/cli-serv-http/README.md

 ### Prerequisites

-You need python 3.x or 2.x to run application.
+You need python 3.5.x to run this application.

 ## Screenshots
 ![alt text](screen1.png)